 - The Legal Assistance for the Elderly Program network can assist older adults in accessing long-term care options and protect older adults against direct challenges to their independence, choice, and financial security.

-- Model Approaches to Statewide Legal Assistance Systems grants help states develop and implement effective approaches for integrating low-cost legal mechanisms into statewide legal/aging service delivery networks to enhance overall service delivery capacity.
+- Prior to 2019, ACL offered Model Approaches to Statewide Legal Assistance Systems grants, which helped states to develop and implement effective approaches for integrating low-cost legal mechanisms into statewide legal/aging service delivery networks to enhance overall service delivery capacity.